No Free Lunch for Approximate MCMC: Sufficient Conditions for Large Fluctuations and Warm Starts

 \begin{remark} [The (Not-So-)Difficult Condition] As we will see, most of these conditions are straightforward to verify either by inspection of the model or by simple assumptions on the tails of various distributions.
 The one exception seems to be Inequality \eqref{IneqModGrowth1} - while it appears to hold for a wide variety of models (and its analogues appear to hold for a wide variety of control variates), we don't know a way to verify it in any great generality.

 While this makes e.g. Theorem \ref{ThmActualLogisticRegression} less general than it might otherwise be, there is a straightforward way to use a computer to obtain a certificate that this condition holds for a \textit{particular} model of interest.
 To see this, note that $\hat{R}_{v}^{(i)}(\xi,x)$ is an inner product.
 Thus, for \textit{any} choice $\xi = \xi^{(1)}, x = x^{(1)}$, the set \be V^{(1)} = \mathrm{Span}(\{ v \, : \, |\hat{R}_{v}^{(i)}(\xi^{(1)},x^{(1)})| = 0\}) \ee is an easily-computed hyperplane; furthermore, it is of codimension 1 \textit{unless} the \textit{coefficients} for this inner product \textit{all} vanish.
 Continuing to choose points $(\xi^{(2)}, x^{(2)}), \ldots$ and computing $V^{(2)}, V^{(3)}, \ldots$ the same way, we can verify Inequality \eqref{IneqModGrowth1} by checking that $\cap_{j=1}^{\ell} V^{(j)} = \{0\}$ for some (finite) $\ell$.
-We expect that simply sampling $\ell = m + 1$ such pairs uniformly at random will work in most situations.
+Note that this intersection is almost-surely equal to $\{0\}$ if e.g. $\ell = m + 1$ and $v^{(j)}$ have some density with respect to Lebesgue measure, so in practice we expect that simply sampling such pairs uniformly at random will work in most situations.

-If we wish to consider a data-generating process for the covariates that does not have full support on \textit{e.g.} a unit ball, we can run the above algorithm while only choosing pairs $x^{(k)}, \xi^{(k)}$ such that $\{ x^{(k)} + s \xi^{(k)}\}_{s=0}^{S}$ is in the support of the data-generating process for sufficiently small $S > 0$.
+If we wish to consider a data-generating process for the covariates that does not have full support on \textit{e.g.} a unit ball, we can run this algorithm while only choosing pairs $x^{(k)}, \xi^{(k)}$ such that $\{ x^{(k)} + s \xi^{(k)}\}_{s=0}^{S}$ is in the support of the data-generating process for sufficiently small $S > 0$.

 \end{remark}

 We now check Assumption \ref{AssumptionsGLMVersion} for several families of GLMs.
 For any GLM in canonical form, we always have $b(x) = x$.
 The following are some popular families of GLMs in canonical form: